ald0405/lkmlstyle/README.md

 pip install lkmlstyle
 ```

-If the installation was successful, you should be able to run this command to see a table of available style rules.
+If the installation was successful, you should be able to run this command to see a table of all style rules.

 ```
 lkmlstyle rules